raiment-studios/monorepo/README.md

 # Raiment Studios monorepo (WIP)

+Raiment Studios is creating an **open source** set of content and tools.

-This is the monorepo for Raiment Studio.
-Work is defined into the following projects:
+Work is categorized into the following projects:

-* **Company** - how we work: consistent processes aimed to make communications & decisions clear
+* [**Company**](source/projects/company) - how we work: consistent processes aimed to make communications & decisions clear
 * **Worldbuilding** - open-content describing the world of Kestrel
 * **Rulebook** - written core rulebook for games set in the world Kestrel
 * **Storytelling** - computer-aided, "pen & paper" solo storytelling rpg